Skip to content

 Book Overview

-For more than thirty years John Shelton Reed has been "minding" the South--watching over it, providing commentary upon it.
-He is the author or editor of thirteen books about the South, and despite his disclaimer regarding formal study of Southern history, Reed has read widely and in depth about the South.
-His primary focus is upon Southerners' present-day culture and consciousness, but he knows that one must approach the South historically in order to understand the place and its people.
+For over three decades John Shelton Reed has been "minding" the South.
+He is the author or editor of thirteen books about the region.
+Despite his disclaimer concerning the formal study of Southern history, Reed has read widely and in depth about the South.
+His primary focus is upon Southerners' present-day culture, but he knows that one must approach the South historically in order to understand the place and its people.

 Customer Reviews